processone/docs.ejabberd.im/content/admin/guide/clustering.md

 fault-tolerance and scalability.

-Note that you do not necessarily need clustering if you want to run two large domains independantly.
-You may simply want to run two different independant servers.
+Note that you do not necessarily need clustering if you want to run two large domains independently.
+You may simply want to run two different independent servers.

 However, to build reliable service and support large user base, clustering is a must have feature.